 Inspired by drummer and John Coltrane collaborator Rashied Ali, having been introduced by leading historian Robert Ferris Thompson, Pheeroan made his initial music in New York and on international festivals with Wadada Leo Smith, Oliver Lake, Anthony Davis, Henry Threadgill, Amina Claudine Myers, as well as genre-stretching mentors Cecil Taylor, Dewey Redman, Andrew Hill, Tom Pierson, and Yamashita Yosuke.

-A native Detroiter, Pheeroan has used elements of his vast personal and professional experience to inform his drum and cymbal orchestrations.
+A native of Detroit, Pheeroan has used elements of his vast personal and professional experience to inform his drum and cymbal orchestrations.
 He has lived and worked in the African nations of Ivory Coast and Nigeria, and has extensively toured Japan for over three decades.
-“What I have heard is broad yet it does not limit what I can imagine,” says akLaff.
-“I am leading with the intent to discover, though, and in, the pantheon of great artistic drummers, so I have yet to absorb any complement.“

-akLaff currently teaches at Wesleyan University and leads workshops worldwide.
-He is Co-Founder and Executive Director of the non-profit arts organization Seed Artists which was formed while raising his daughter in Fort Greene, Brooklyn.
-Now living in Montclair, NJ, he has worked with Creative Director Chris Naiperala, the Montclair Public Library, Montclair State University, William Patterson University, 73 See Gallery, and National Jazz Museum of Harlem where he produces events to stimulate and inform an inter-generational community.
+Pheeroan has taught at Wesleyan University since 1993, and leads workshops worldwide.
+He is Co-Founder and Executive Director of the non-profit arts organization Seed Artists which was formed while raising his daughter in Brooklyn.
+He presently lives in Montclair, NJ., and Seed Artists has produced concerts, festivals, and inter-generational events by partnering with the Montclair Public Library, Montclair State University, William Patterson University, the 73 See Gallery, National Jazz Museum of Harlem, and the Jamaica Center for Arts and Learning.